 Are you wondering how to say hello in Spanish?
-Or are you concerned about how to introduce yourself in Spanish?
-If you’ve ever found yourself retreating from the flurry of questions and comments in the middle of a Spanish conversation, you will have realized that Spanish-speaking people are very chatty.
-You can be sure that they’ll ask your name immediately, followed by dozens of other questions in rapid-fire succession.
+Or maybe you also want to know how to introduce yourself?
+If you’ve ever found yourself retreating from the flurry of questions and comments in the middle of a Spanish conversation, you’ll have realized that Spanish-speaking people are very chatty.
+You can be sure that they’ll ask you for your name immediately, followed by dozens of other questions in rapid-fire succession.

 Want to make a good first impression?
-Let me guide you through the best ways to start and end a conversation with someone in Spanish, armed with just a few essential words.
+Let us guide you through the best ways to start and end a conversation with someone in Spanish, armed with just a few essential words.

-Hola is the equivalent to hello in Spanish, and I’m pretty sure you’ve heard it many times before already.
-The more formal way to greet someone would be buenos días (good day) in the morning, buenas tardes (good afternoon) in the afternoon and buenas noches (good night) in the evening or later.
+Hola is the Spanish equivalent to “hello,” and we’re pretty sure you’ve already heard it many times before.
+The more formal way to greet someone would be buenos días (good day) in the morning, buenas tardes (good afternoon) in the afternoon and buenas noches (good night) in the evening.

 Spanish speakers are generally quite relaxed when it comes to time, so don’t be surprised if you hear buenos días until 3 pm or so.
 Equally, buenas tardes can be used without arousing suspicion up until about 8 pm.
-What’s more, in Spain ¡la noche es joven! (the night is young) even when it’s actually rather old, so you can start using buenas noches from 9pm on.
-Although you wouldn’t wish someone good night in English unless they were about to go to bed, it’s perfectly normal to do so in Spanish!
+What’s more, in Spain ¡la noche es joven! (the night is young) even when it’s actually rather old, so you can start using buenas noches from 9 pm onwards.
+Although you wouldn’t wish someone good night in English unless they’re about to go to bed, it’s perfectly normal to do so in Spanish!